-This point establishes the requirement set for new dwellings (including change of use).
-It is acknowledged that within the updated Building Regulations (Part S published in December 2020) the definition used for 'associated' space refers to spaces within the site boundary, as shown in the images in Figures 3 and 4 below.
+3.11 This first point within the policy establishes the requirement for new dwellings (including change of use), and includes houses and flatted development.
+It is acknowledged that within the updated Building Regulations (Part S published in December 2021) the definition used for 'associated space' refers to spaces within the site boundary, as shown in the images in Figures 3 and 4 below.